Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes

 Conversely, let ${\phi\colon D\times [0,\infty)\to\C}$ be a Herglotz vector field.
-Then for any $z\in D$ and any $t\in (0,\infty)$ the initial value problem~\eqref{EQ_ini-LK-ODE} has a unique solution ${s\mapsto v(s)=v(s;z,t)}$ defined on some interval containing the set~$[0,t]$.
+Then for any ${z\in D}$ and any $t\in (0,\infty)$ the initial value problem~\eqref{EQ_ini-LK-ODE} has a unique solution ${s\mapsto v(s)=v(s;z,t)}$ defined on some open interval of~$\Real$ containing~$[0,t]$.
 Setting ${v_{s,t}(z)\coloneqq v(s;z,t)}$ for all ${z\in D}$ and all $(s,t)\in\Delta$ one obtains an absolutely continuous reverse evolution family $(v_{s,t})_{(s,t)\in\Delta}$. \end{result} As clear from the definition of a Herglotz vector field, the r.h.s. of the equation \eqref{EQ_ini-LK-ODE} is holomorphic and hence locally Lipschitz in the ``spatial'' complex variable~$z$, but it is not supposed to be even continuous in the temporal variable~$s$.
 This equation should be, therefore, understood as a Carath\'eodory-type ODE; see e.g.\ \cite[Section~2]{CDG-AnnulusI} for the basic theory of such~ODEs.
 It is further worth mentioning that the ODE~\eqref{EQ_ini-LK-ODE} can be replaced by the following PDE, see~\cite[Remark~B.1]{GHP}: